What is an A/B test?

 You need to pick one variable to get the most reliable results.
-For example, you can use the exact same ad but test out two different call to action (CTA) buttons or copy.
+For example, you can use the same ad but test two different call to action (CTA) buttons or copy.

-If there are too many different variables (like different copy, images, headlines, etc.), it’s not easy to know which one is responsible for better conversions.
+If there are too many variables (like different copy, images, headlines, etc.), it’s difficult to know which one is responsible for better conversions.

 Define which metric you want to test.
 It could be a higher click-through rate (CTA), conversions, cost per sale, etc.

 Note down what you want to achieve before running your test.